10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 It’s actually a funny story: that isn’t me.

-Some other guy named Andre Torrez who lives in SF and writes for the SFBG and CBS.
-I emailed him once to get a beer and he didn’t reply so I figure it’s probably too much to deal with or he’s busy or he is constantly fending off emails from people named Andre Torrez trying to get a beer with him.
+There's some other guy named Andre Torrez who lives in SF and writes for the SFBG and CBS.
+I emailed him once to get a beer and he didn’t reply so I figure it’s probably too much to deal with, or he’s busy, or he is constantly fending off emails from people named Andre Torrez trying to get a beer with him.

 [Editor's Note: I feel really silly about this because I have taken recommendations from Not Andre a couple of times.]